 So, I can mount the sling there and then forward on the gun on the handguard.
 So, I can have a two-point sling setup with the Stribog.
 It works pretty well.

-But, I had to go through quite a bit of work to find this and Magpul’s the only company I found that made a sling adjustment that only you sling mount that only uses one slot of Picatinny to mount the gun and even then I believe it overlaps the second slot slightly.
+But, I had to go through quite a bit of work to find this, and Magpul’s the only company I found that made a sling adjustment that only you sling mount that only uses one slot of Picatinny to mount the gun.
+Even then, I believe it overlaps the second slot slightly.

 I have seen some companies come out with specific Stribog triggers.
-Now the trigger itself when you go into pull has creep from the very beginning before you hit a wall and then you feel a pretty solid break.
-The trigger is kind of heavy, but it’s not so heavy that you’re going to have issues with it.
+Now the trigger itself when you go into pull has creep from the very beginning before you hit a wall, and then you feel a pretty solid break.
+The trigger is heavy, but it’s not so heavy that you’re going to have issues with it.

 It’s pretty much a standard AR-15 Mil-Spec trigger.
 There are some serrations on the front of the trigger, which I can’t decide if I like or not.
 So that will come down to personal preference.
 They don’t bother me, but I don’t love them either.

 For the $700 base price point of this gun, the trigger is perfectly acceptable.

 Support Hand Ergonomics

 The support hand ergonomics on the Stribog SP9A1 leaves a little bit to be desired.
 Adding a angled foregrip like the one made by 3D Experiment is a big plus.